 THE NEED FOR A SALVESTROL SUPPLEMENT

-Believing that a simple shift in diet may not have been enough for those fighting an active disease or for those at risk, Professor Potter and Herbalist Anthony Daniels researched the idea of a food supplement.
+Believing that a simple shift in diet may not have been enough for those fighting an active disease or for those at risk, Professor Dan Burke and Anthony Daniels researched the idea of a food supplement.

 Through his worldwide contacts, Anthony sourced large volumes of organic fruit and pioneered a unique method of extracting and isolating Salvestrol from the thousands of other compounds.